AlabhyaMe/Sentiments-Analysis/README.md

 This repository hosts an easy-to-use, ready-made **Sentiment Analysis pipeline** designed to get you started quickly with classifying text data.
 Everything you need, from data preprocessing to model training and prediction, is set up and configured.

-Find the notebook DEMO sentiment prediction.ipynb that would walk through the methods.
+Inside the quick_sentiments folder, find the notebook DEMO sentiment prediction.ipynb, which walks through the methods.
 Alternatively, if you only want to run through  the vectorization and ML predictions, run the  sentiment_prediction notebook or Python file.

 Just clone the repository to get started